Crosley Engine Family Tree - The Later Years

 ThermoKing

 Not sure where this branch goes or if it is a branch or just an application.
-ThermoKing used the engine for refrigeration trailers running them on Propane with special carburetors.
-These engines were supplied by Crosley, not sure if AeroJet supplied engines also.
+ThermoKing used the engine for refrigeration trailers running them on propane with DY10 Tillotson carburetors.
+These engines were supplied by Crosley starting in the CoBra days, and appears AeroJet supplied engines also.
 A report of gasoline versions also being used in France in the mid 50s.
+No information found yet on if Crosley built the unit ready to drop in or just the engine.

 How unique was the design?
 How long were they used?
 Help?